Invariant Hilbert Schemes and Luna's Etale Slice Theorem: The Main Theorems

-Luna's etale slice theorem can be used to analyze the local structure of quotients.
-Since invariant Hilbert schemes can be regarded as "refined quotients", we expect that the slice theorem is effective to study the local structures of invariant Hilbert schemes.
+The {\'e}tale slice theorem can be used to analyze the local structure of quotients.
+Since invariant Hilbert schemes can be regarded as "refined quotients", the slice theorem is available to study the local structures of invariant Hilbert schemes.